Understanding your doctor’s tax code

 The tax code is made up of a number followed by a letter and, at its most basic, is simply the personal allowance divided by ten followed by the letter “L”.

-If you have one job and no extra income or allowances altering the code, the current tax code for year 2019-20 should be 1250L, given that the current personal allowance is £12,500.
+If you have one job and no extra income or allowances altering the code, the current tax code for year 2023-24 should be 1257L, given that the current personal allowance is £12,570.

 You will also see the word “CUMU” which means that you get a chunk of your personal allowance each month.
 Your tax code can be found on your payslip.

-If you are a doctor on a tax code 1250L you are receiving your full personal allowance but note that you are almost certainly paying too much tax.
+If you are a doctor on a tax code 1257L you are receiving your full personal allowance but note that you are almost certainly paying too much tax.

 The reason being you can claim a doctors’ tax rebate on professional expenses such as GMC fees, indemnity insurance and Royal College fees.
-This can potentially save you 40% of any professional fees you pay.
-You can download our free step by step guide to claiming a tax rebate here
+This can potentially save you 45% of any professional fees you pay.

 A big problem for Doctors is that it is not uncommon for HMRC to tell your payroll to apply the wrong tax code.
 As we switch jobs in, say, August we will usually receive a payslip from our old employer and our new employer, confusing HMRC into thinking that we are working 2 jobs.
-If they suspect this, they will apply code BR NONCUM which will automatically tax all income at the basic rate of tax, currently 20%, with no personal allowance at all resulting in a higher income tax bill.
-Or doctors may see the tax code 0T NONCUM, a so-called “Emergency Tax Code”, which again applies the basic rate with no personal allowance deducted.
+If they suspect this, they will likely apply an emergency tax code such as

 Read on to Part 2 where we guide you through how to correct your tax code online yourself.

 If you are here, we are assuming that you already have a Personal Tax Account.
-If you do not please go here:
+If you do not please go here to set one up.

 Below I will guide you through how to check your tax code on your Personal Tax Account and how to request that HMRC change it if you believe that your tax code is wrong.